browniebroke/browniebroke.com/src/posts/static-vs-media-in-django.md

 - `MEDIA_URL`
 - `DEFAULT_FILE_STORAGE`

-However, if you run your app on Heroku for instance, this default setup is not suitable for production, as the file system is hephemeral and is cleared each time the application is updated.
+However, if you run your app on Heroku for instance, this default setup is not suitable for production, as the file system is ephemeral and is cleared each time the application is updated.
 This is where `django-storages` is still useful and needed.

-If your app is hosting a mix of public media and private one, I recommended to define separate storage classes for each, you can tell in the field instanciation which storage class to use:
+If your app is hosting a mix of public media and private one, I recommend to define separate storage classes for each, you can tell in the field instantiation which storage class to use:

 ```python
 class User: